Skip to content

 But why not mask them right when you defer?

 While this might solve this particular problem, it’s hard to properly implement.
 What if an asynchronous signal of another variety happens before you reach the safepoint?
 What if a synchronous signal happens?
 What if a process is spamming us with asynchronous SIGSEGV signals which we can’t mask because we use them for emulator purposes?
+Additionally, the safepoint needs to store the old signal_mask, so we can’t change that variable until we are ready to service the signal.

 What can be done about this?